-Retained Sponges and Instruments
+Other Names of Retained Sponges and Instruments (RSI)

-tray of surgical toolsOver the years, there have been many terms used to describe leaving surgical material and objects in the body, including:
+Over the years, there have been many terms used to describe leaving surgical material and objects in the body, including:

-• Retained Foreign Objects
+- Retained Foreign Objects

-• Retained Surgical Instruments
+- Retained Surgical Instruments

-• Unintended retention of foreign objects
+- Unintended retention of foreign objects

 With the protocols set in place by hospitals and the standards required by surgeons, this kind of medical malpractice should never occur.
-In most cases, foreign objects are discovered soon after the patient has undergone surgery; however, this usually required additional surgery to correct which presents a new set of unnecessary complications the patient must be exposed to.
+In most cases, foreign objects are discovered soon after the patient has undergone surgery; however, this usually requires additional surgery to correct which presents a new set of unnecessary complications the patient must be exposed to.

 Why Retained Surgical Objects Should Never Happen

 The accepted medical standard for hospitals is to have protocols in place requiring the count of all instruments and sponges before surgery begins and ends.
 If you wind up with fewer at the end, you know a mistake was made that needs to be corrected right then and there.
 Advances in medical technology have made identifying these materials easier.
-Most objects have a blue thread or tab that can be seen on an x-ray, making it easy to remove before the patient is closed up.
-So a simple post-op x-ray can confirm that no objects were left in the patient.
+Most objects have a blue thread or tab that can be seen on an X-ray, making it easy to remove before the patient is closed up.
+So a simple post-op X-ray can confirm that no objects were left in the patient.

 What Objects Are Most Frequently Left in Patients Post Surgery?